AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to convert an issue to a project using a template, one or more of the custom forms attached to the template may not load.
 When the user configures the template for the new project, instead of the custom forms they see the following message:

-"Something went wrong, could not load form."
+"[!UICONTROL Something went wrong, could not load form]."

 **User unable to add issue inline with custom drop-down field displaying in the view**